bitzesty/vigilion-scanner/README.md

 ### `POST   /scans`
 Creates a new scan request and queues it.

-Params:
+Accepted Paramseters:
 * `scan[key]`: This is a key to map your model to ours.
 The scanner wont do anything with it but it requires to be there.
 Typically this is the ID of your model in your database.

+If scanning a URL of a file:
 * `scan[url]`: URL to download the actual file
 * `scan[do_not_unencode]`: If using GCP to store files you can request that the URL is not unencoded (values true/false, defaults to false).

-Or alternatively:
+Or alternatively, an actual file:
-* `scan[file]`: Instead of sending a URL it sends the actual file.
+* `scan[file]`: The file.

 ### `GET    /scans/:id`
 Gets information about an specific scan request.
-The id is obtained as a response from POST /scans
+The id is obtained as a response from `POST /scans`

 ### `GET    /scans`
 List all the scans performed.